jantonguirao/nvImageCodec/docs/sphinx/installation.rst

 Pre-requisites
 --------------

-This section describes the recommended dependencies to use nvImageCodec
+This section describes the recommended dependencies to use nvImageCodec.

+* Linux distro:
+    * Ubuntu x86_64 >= 20.04
-* Ubuntu >= 20.04
+    * WSL2 with Ubuntu >= 20.04
-* CUDA driver >= 11.8
+* NVIDIA driver >= 520.56.06
 * CUDA Toolit >= 11.8
+* GCC >= 9.4
+* Python >= 3.8
+* cmake >= 3.24

 Setup
 -----

 The following steps describe how to install nvImageCodec from pre-built install packages.
 Choose the installation method that meets your environment needs.
+The `x` letter in the below command is the build id.
+It will be 0 when the package is built locally.

 Download the nvImageCodec tar/deb package from `here <https://github.com/NVIDIA/nvImageCodec/releases>`_